On property (T) for $\operatorname{Aut}(F_n)$ and $\operatorname{SL}_n(\mathbb{Z})$: Applications

 Similarly, a yet stronger estimate is implied by the existence of a sum of squares decomposition for $\Adj_5 + 1.5\Op_5 - 1.5\Delta_5\in \Sigma^2_2 I SL_5(\Z)$.
 This is used to obtain (for $n\geqslant 6$)

 While asymptotically optimal, the previously known bounds differ in almost two orders of magnitude even for $n=1000$.
-The lower bound obtained here is no less than $\frac{2}{5}$-ths of the upper bound for $n \geqslant 6$. \end{rmk}
+The lower bound obtained here is asymptotically a half of the upper bound and is already $\frac{2}{5}$-ths of the upper bound for $n = 6$. \end{rmk}